toto6038/windows-uwp.zh-tw/windows-apps-src/porting/desktop-to-uwp-distribute.md

     //Detect if the previous version of the Desktop App is installed. if (uninstallString != null)
     {
-        String uninstallMessage = "To have the best experience, consider uninstalling the " +" previous version of this app.
-Would you like to do that now?";

         DialogResult uninstallResult = MessageBox.Show
+            ("To have the best experience, consider uninstalling the "
-            (uninstallMessage, "Uninstall the previous version", MessageBoxButtons.YesNo);
+              + " previous version of this app.
+Would you like to do that now?", "Uninstall the previous version", MessageBoxButtons.YesNo);

         if (uninstallResult.Equals(DialogResult.Yes))
         {